Doqutor/doqutor-core/incident-response/readme.md

 ----
 # Simulations
 #### 0. Set up dummy user:
 Set up a dummy user for demonstration.
 You must have admin rights to access this user.
 This user was already created with your stack.
 ```bash
 $ python setup_user.py
  ```
+ You can manually create a user using IAM.
+[Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html "Create AWS IAM user guide") and change your [local AWS config](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html "Configuring the AWS CLI").

 #### 1. CloudTrail stopped by user: